ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

         }
     }

-Methods with Arguments and Return Values
+Methods with Arguments and a Return Value
 -----------------------------------------

+Since getters take no arguments all they can do is return some value based on the current state of the object.
+But often it’s useful to have methods that compute values based on both the current state of the object and some arguments.

+For example, while we could use a ``Turtle``\ ’s ``getXPos`` and ``getYPos`` getters and some math (remember your Pythagorean Theorem?) to figure out how far away a ``Turtle`` is from any given point, if that’s a thing we need to do in a a lot of programs using ``Turtle``, it might be nice to be able to ask a ``Turtle`` directly for its distance from a given point.
+After all, it knows where it is, so why not do the math for us?

+And indeed, the ``Turtle`` class has a method called ``getDistance`` that takes two ``int`` arguments representing an `x` value and a `y` value and returns the distance between the ``Turtle``\ ’s current position and that `x,y` point.
+This is not a getter because it doesn’t just get an existing value; it computes a new value based on the arguments it is passed as well as the state of the ``Turtle``.

-Methods that take arguments and return values are like mathematical functions.
+Methods that take arguments and return values are somewhat like mathematical functions.
 Given some input, they return a value.
-For example, a square(x) method would take an argument x and return its square by multiplying it by itself.
+(Mathematicians expect that a function always returns the same value, given the same arguments.
+So they would not consider something like ``getDistance(x, y)`` a true function since its return value also depends on the current position of the ``Turtle``.
+But we’re doing programming, not math.)

 .. figure:: Figures/function.png
     :width: 400px